pervognsen/bitwise/FAQ.md

 **Q: What major supporting software is required?**

 You need a C compiler.
-Per will be using Visual C++ for Windows, but you can use GCC and Clang on your operating system of choice.
+I will be using Visual C++ for Windows, but you can use GCC and Clang on your operating system of choice.
 [Visual Studio Community](https://www.visualstudio.com/downloads/) is free to use for individuals and contains a fully featured C++ compiler and IDE.

-For Python, we'll be using Python 3.6 with the [Conda](https://conda.io/miniconda.html) package manager to manage the Python environment and its package dependencies.
+We'll be using Python 3.6 with the [Conda](https://conda.io/miniconda.html) package manager to manage the Python environment and its package dependencies.

 For Verilog, we'll be using Verilator for cycle-accurate simulation and the free WebPACK version of